6 books on AI for Games [PDF]

 Download PDF

-3. Artificial Intelligence and Games
+3. Artificial Intelligence in Games

 2018 by Georgios N. Yannakakis, Julian Togelius